andreimironenko/posix-cpp/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Posix C++17 timer wrapper library documentation!
+Welcome to Posix C++17 timer wrapper library documentation
 ===========================================================

 .. toctree::